Taowyoo/Taowyoo/README.md

 ### Hi there 👋 😄

-- 🔭 I’m studying in Northeastern University
+- 🔭 I’m working with Rust
-- 👓 I'm now learning Rust/Solidity/Web3 in my spare time.
+- 👓 I'm now learning Rust and quant trading system in my spare time.
-- 👯 I’m looking to collaborate on some C++/JS/Rust and Web3/Solidity pojects
+- 👯 I’m looking to collaborate on some Rust/C++ or quant pojects
-- 💬 Happy to discuss me about Rust, Blockchain, Web3, IoT...
+- 💬 Happy to discuss me about Rust, quant trading, Blockchain, Web3, IoT, ...
-- ⚡ Fun fact: Love C++, Rust and learn to build Quant System & Dapp now.
+- ⚡ Fun fact: Love C++, Rust and learn to build Quant System now.